 For information on how assessors rate applications see the Evaluation Rubric – Skills and Careers.

 For help creating a profile or submitting an application in Nova, see the Nova User Guide.

-Dance class: a particular course of dance instruction with a group of dance students or professional dancers.
+Dance class: a particular course of dance instruction with a group of professional dancers.